If your company has weak safety guidelines, an accident at work is inevitable and can lead to serious physical injuries or even death.

 #2.
 See a Doctor As Soon As Possible

-While some workplace injuries may require emergency care, this isn’t always the case for less serious incidents.
+While you may receive emergency care in the case of some workplace injuries, this isn’t always the case for less serious incidents.

 In this instance, you’ll have to schedule an appointment with your doctor as soon as possible after the event, and there are two key reasons for this.

-Firstly, you’ll need to diagnose the full extent of the injury and ensure that you get the necessary treatment as soon as possible.
+Firstly, you’ll need to diagnose the full extent of the injury and ensure that you get the necessary treatment as a matter of urgency.

-Secondly, your injuries and their impact must be recorded on your medical records for prosperity, as this will also help to support any future compensation claim against an employer and their insurance providers.
+Secondly, it’s crucial that your injuries and their impact are recorded on your medical records for prosperity, as this will also help to support any future compensation claim against an employer and their insurance providers.

 #3.
 Liaise With Work and Pursue a Claim